bell-bot/ComputerSecurityNotes/ComputerSecurityNotes.md

 ## Introduction
 ### Main Security Properties

-- **Confidentiality**: Information can only be accessed by authorized individuals
+- **Confidentiality**: Information can only be accessed by authorized individuals.
+Tools used to enforce confidentiality include:
-- **Authenticity**: Certainty that accessed/ received information is actually from the entity we believe it to be from
-- **Integrity**: Data is untampered and uncorrupted
+    - Encryption
+    - Access control
+    - Authentication (the determination of the identity or role that someone has)
+    - Authorization (the determination if a person or system is allowed access to resources)
+    - Physical Security (the establishment of physical barriers to limit access to protected computational resources)
+- **Integrity**: Data is *untampered*  (information has been changed) and *uncorrupted* (function that uses the data produces a false result).
+Tools designed to support data integrity include:
+    - Backups (the periodic archiving of data)
+    - Checksums (the computation of a function that maps the content of a file to a numerical value)
+    - Data correcting codes (methods for storing data in such a way that small changes can be easily detected and automatically corrected)
-- **Availability**: Both the data and the system that provide access to it are there when you need them
+- **Availability**: Both the data and the system that provide access to it are there when you need them.
+Availability can be provided by the following means:
+    - Physical protections (infrastructures meant to keep information available, even in the event of physical challenges)
+    - Computational redundancy (computers and storage devices that serve as fallbacls in the case of failures)

+Another important security property is **Authenticity**: the certainty that accessed/ received information is actually from the entity we believe it to be from
+- a protocol that achieves such types of authenticity demonstrates nonrepudiation (the property that authentic statements issued by some person or system cannot be denied)

 ### Threat Modeling
 Threat modelling attempts to define who the adversary is and what they are trying to do.
 The following questions should be answered: